priceloop/priceloop-api-python/docs/apis/tags/DefaultApi.md

-Create a workspace from a userId.
+Create a workspace with the provided name.

 ### Example